-- By removing the possible plaque accumulations on the teeth, it ensures better oral health.
+- Remove the possible plaque accumulations on the teeth, ensuring better oral health.

-- Long-lasting, if maintained well using proper oral care procedures.
+- Long-lasting results if patients adhere to proper oral care procedures.

-In-office whitening sessions help to make your teeth a few times brighter.
-The dentist uses a bleaching procedure that includes heat, laser, or a special light during the procedure.
-Although this method is more pricey, this approach offers immediate results and improves the color of your teeth by 3 to 8 shades.
+In-office whitening offers immediate results and improves the color of your teeth by 3 to 8 shades easily.
 Though this process may require many sittings to get dramatic results, a significant change can be seen after the very first time.

 Various over-the-counter teeth whitening strips are also available at pharmacy.
 They can be effective.
 However, the gels touch not only your teeth but also your gums when you wear them, which might hurt your gums.